activeloopai/deeplake/README.md

 [![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/0)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/0)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/1)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/1)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/2)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/2)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/3)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/3)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/4)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/4)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/5)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/5)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/6)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/6)[![](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/images/7)](https://sourcerer.io/fame/davidbuniat/activeloopai/Hub/links/7)

-### Problems with Current Workflows
+### What is Hub for?

-We realized that there are a few problems related with current workflow in deep learning data management through our experience of working with deep learning companies and researchers.
-Most of the time Data Scientists/ML researchers work on data management and preprocessing instead of doing modeling.
-Deep Learning often requires to work with large datasets.
-Those datasets can grow up to terabyte or even petabyte size.
-It is hard to manage data, store, access, and version-control.
-It is time-consuming to download the data and link with the training or inference code.
-There is no easy way to access a chunk of it and possibly visualize.
-Wouldn’t it be more convenient to have large datasets stored & version-controlled as single numpy-like array on the cloud and have access to it from any machine at scale?
+Most of the time Data Scientists/ML researchers work on data management and preprocessing instead of training models.
+With Hub, we are fixing this.
+You can store and retrieve your data and version-control it easily.
+You can access any chunck of the data and visualize it.
+To enable all this, we store your (even petabyte-scale) datasets as single numpy-like array on the cloud, so you can seamlessly access and work with it from any machine.
+Finally, your team can collaborate on the dataset thanks to synchronization/same dataset view.

+### Features

+* Store large datasets with version-control
+* Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
+* Access from multiple machines simultaneously
+* Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.
+* Create arrays as big as you want
+* Take a quick look on your data without redundant manipulations/in a matter of seconds/etc.

 ## Getting Started